rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

+First, we clone `tx`, creating `tx1` outside the first async block.
+We move `tx1` into that block just as we did before with `tx`.
+Then, later, we move the original `tx` into a _new_ async block, where we send more messages on a slightly slower delay.
+We happen to put this new async block after the async block for receiving messages, but it could go before it just as well.
+The key is the order in which the futures are awaited, not in which they’re created.

+Both of the async blocks for sending messages need to be `async move` blocks, so that both `tx` and `tx1` get dropped when those blocks finish.
+Otherwise, we’ll end up back in the same infinite loop we started out in.
+Finally, we switch from `trpl::join` to `trpl::join3` to handle the additional future.

-Now we see all the messages from both sending futures.
-Because the sending futures use slightly different delays after sending, the messages are also received at those different intervals.
+Now we see all the messages from both sending futures, and because the sending futures use slightly different delays after sending, the messages are also received at those different intervals:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than